 "Released Parties" as defined in the Plan includes: (a) the Debtor, (b) the Reorganized Debtor (i.e., the Debtor after confirmation of the Plan), (c) the Churches (as discussed above, none of whom are separately incorporated from the Debtor and whose releases under the Plan shall be one and the same as, and not separate from or in addition to, the releases of the Debtor and Reorganized Debtor), (d) the Contributing Non-Debtor Catholic Entities, but each only as to the Abuse Claims for which it receives a Release under Section 13.9 of the Plan.
 In order to effectuate this release of the foregoing, "Released Parties" also includes each of their "current and former directors, managers, officers, employees, predecessors, successors, assigns, managed accounts or funds, agents, advisory board members, financial advisors, partners, attorneys, accountants, investment bankers, consultants, and other professionals."
-The Plan does not purport or attempt to release or grant permanent injunctions to any other diocese, archdiocese, or religious organization that is not a Contributing Non-Debtor Catholic Entity.3 Presently, RCWC and Adventus are the only Contributing Non-Debtor Catholic Entities under the Plan.
+The Plan does not purport or attempt to release or grant permanent injunctions to any other diocese, archdiocese, or religious organization that is not a Contributing Non-Debtor Catholic Entity9 Presently, RCWC is the only Contributing Non-Debtor Catholic Entity under the Plan.
 The Plan also expressly excludes from the release the perpetrators of abuse identified in Abuse Claims.

-G. 15As the Holder of an Abuse Claim, will I be bound by the Third-Party Releases and Third-Party Permanent Injunctions?
+G. As the Holder of an Abuse Claim, will I be bound by the Third-Party Releases and 11Third-Party Permanent Injunctions?

-All Holders of Abuse Claims who vote to accept or reject the Plan and who do not affirmatively opt out of the releases provided by the Plan by checking the appropriate box on the Ballot indicating that they opt not to grant the releases set forth in the Plan and returning such form to Debtor's claims and noticing agent, will be bound by the Third-Party Releases and Third-Party Permanent Injunctions.
+12All Holders of Abuse Claims who return their Ballot and who do not affirmatively opt out of the releases provided by the Plan by checking the appropriate box on the Ballot indicating that they opt not to grant the releases set forth in the Plan and returning such form to Debtor's claims and noticing agent, will be bound by the Third-Party Releases and Third-Party Permanent Injunctions.

+H.

-H. 19As the Holder of any Claim other than an Abuse Claim, will I be bound by the Third-Party Releases and Third-Party Permanent Injunctions?
-20
+As the Holder of any Claim other than an Abuse Claim, will I be bound by the Third-Party 15Releases and Third-Party Permanent Injunctions?

-Holders of Claims other than Class 4 or Class 5 Claims are not subject to the Third-Party Releases and Third-Party Permanent Injunctions.
-They will not be releasing claims against any non-debtors.
+16Holders of Claims other than Class 4 or Class 5 Claims are not subject to the Third-Party Releases and Third-Party Permanent Injunctions.
+Such Holders will not be releasing claims against any non-debtors.

-What is required for the Unknown Abuse Claims Representative to Opt-Out of the 23 Third-Party Releases and Third-Party Permanent Injunctions?
+I. 18What is required for the Unknown Abuse Claims Representative to Opt-Out of the Third-Party Releases and Third-Party Permanent Injunctions?
+19

-24The Unknown Abuse Claims Representative shall cast a single Ballot with a single checkbox for the opt-out on behalf of all Class 5 Claims.
+The Unknown Abuse Claims Representative shall cast a single Ballot with a single checkbox for the opt-out on behalf of all Class 5 Claims.
 To the extent the Unknown Abuse Claims Representative submits a Ballot (with the opt-out checkbox) on behalf of Class 5 Claims, they shall do so according to the same procedures and deadlines as Holders of Class 4 Claims.